wftech/bob-the-scheduler/README.md

 * `-p` provides healthcheck endpoint on http://localhost:8000/healhtz
 * `-v` increase verbosity

-The scheduling is done in UTC (at the moment).
+The scheduling is done in UTC, but you can use [CRON_TZ][cron-tz] syntax to schedule in any other zone.

 All the jobs are started with UID/GID of the calling user.